The ancient castle of Agia Mavra (or known as Santa Maura) is located directly at the entrance of Lefkada island.

-You will find this important historical sight directly next to the interesting floating bridge, on its eastern side.
-Castle of Agia Mavra is the largest castle in the area, it remained in a fairly good condition.
+You will find this important historical sight of Lefkada next to the interesting pontoon bridge, on its eastern side.
+Castle of Agia Mavra is the largest medieval castle in the area, it remained in a fairly good condition.
 The first walls of the castle were built by the Sicilian governor, to protect the area from the pirates.
 After a few years, in 1294 the island became a property of Franks.
 Around 1300 Lefkada town became more important and it was dedicated as economical center of Lefkada island, so a stronger fort was a neccessary solution against pirates.
 Initially the area of Agia Mavra was much smaller than today, but it has been rebuilt and expanded several times with barracks, administrative buildings, cisterns, and storage rooms.